carly-west/cse212-final-project/2-set.md

 ```

 ### Dealing with Duplicates
 If a duplicate is added to a set, Python just ignores it and doesn't add it.
 There also isn't an error thrown when it is added.
 Here is what that might look like.
-Notice how the duplicate item, "apple", was not added into the set:
+Notice how the duplicate item, "apple", was not added to the set:

 ```
 my_set = {"apple", "banana", "cherry"}